More and more people are flying drones.

 Please note: Aerodromes include airports, heliports, seaplane bases or anywhere that aircraft take off or land.

-- You must stay away from areas where the drone could interfere with police or first responders.
+- You must stay away from areas where the drone could interfere with police, first responders, or emergency operations.

 - You may only fly during the day and not in clouds